-The online education emphasis area will help you develop the knowledge and skills needed to design and provide effective online learning experiences in a variety of settings.
+The Online Education emphasis area prepares you to design, develop, and provide effective online learning experiences in a variety of settings.

-The online education emphasis focuses on the following competencies:
+The Online Education emphasis area focuses on the following competencies:

-- Designing online learning environments, activities and assessments for meaningful learning
+- Designing online learning environments, activities, and assessments to create engaging and effective online learning

 - Designing, facilitating and evaluating online discussions

 - Promoting student engagement and motivation in online learning environments

 - Designing instruction that addresses the unique characteristics of online learning environments

 - Selecting appropriate technology tools and learning objects to support online learners